 This is because the hormones during heat that cause dog mammary glands to grow can cause abnormal growth, which may lead to cancer.
 “On rare occasions, you’ll see mammary gland cancers in male dogs, too,” Dr. Chayasriwong adds.

-Another issue that affects a dog’s mammary glands is a bacterial infection called mastitis.
-This condition can be life-threatening if left untreated.
+Another issue that affects dog nipples is a bacterial infection called mastitis.
+Mastitis in dogs can be life-threatening if left untreated.

 Mastitis is often seen in intact female dogs who either just had puppies or had a pseudo-pregnancy during heat.
 (Basically, a female dog at the end of her heat acts like she has puppies, with her mammary glands swelling as a result.
 She may also do things like guard her toys like they are her puppies.)